-The High Voltage Diode/Cap Assembly (A21425-296), the High Voltage Filter Assembly (A21461-500), the Grid Modulator Assembly (A21422-000), and the Heater Supply (A10010-000) are encapsulated modules and are not repairable.
+The High Voltage Diode/Cap Assembly (A21425-090), the High Voltage Filter Assembly (A21457-001), and the Heater Supply (A10010-000) are encapsulated modules and are not repairable.
 Contact an authorized service representative if replacement modules are needed.

-4. TECHNICAL DOCUMENTATION
+5. TECHNICAL DOCUMENTATION

-NOTE The purpose of this technical documentation section is to provide a guide to the TWTA for technician-level servicing.
+This section provides a guide to the TWTA for technician-level servicing.
 It is intended for use by qualified technical personnel who must troubleshoot and repair the TWTA in the field.
 Such repairs are typically limited to replacement of modules or major components.
-For this reason, only documentation pertaining to the highest levels of the system and to system control logic is included.
+For this reason, documentation pertaining to the highest levels of the system and to system control logic is included.